generalustelaru/ophir-2d/README.md

 1. Install [Node](https://nodejs.org/en/download/package-manager).
  - You may want to also install Make for a better dev-ops experience.
 First download and install [Chocolatey](https://docs.chocolatey.org/en-us/chocolatey-components-dependencies-and-support-lifecycle/#supported-windows-versions).
 Then open a terminal and run `choco install make`.

-2. Download the project (codebase) and enter the root folder (*ophir-2d*).
+2. Download the project (code) and enter its root folder (currently *ophir-2d-specialists*).

-3. Create an `.env` file (just '.env') next to `.env.example` and copy its content into it.
-You should replace the SERVER_ADDRESS value with your local IPv4 address (find it in your Ethernet settings).
-Other browsers on the local network can't access "localhost".
+3. Rename *.env.example* into just *.env*.
+You might also want to replace the SERVER_ADDRESS value with your local IPv4 address (find it in your Ethernet settings).
+Browsers on other computers need the actual address to connect.

 4. Pick a terminal (i.e. Command Prompt) and open it in the project's root folder (*ophir-2d-specialists*) -- all commands should be run there.